 Organ transplants, including kidney transplants, are becoming increasingly common.
-In the United States alone, there were almost 35,000 transplants performed in 2017.
-The most commonly transplanted organ is the kidney.
+In the United States alone, almost 40,000 lives were saved in 2020 because of a transplant.
+One of the most commonly transplanted organs is the kidney.

 Organ transplant surgeries are complex, major procedures.
 As with all surgeries, a potential complication to a transplant is infection during the procedure or after the surgery, while the wound is healing.
 In addition, people who have had transplants must take anti-rejection medications for the rest of their life.
 These medications affect their immune system, which also increases their risk of infection.
 Any time someone develops an infection, they could develop sepsis.